zachmichael14/stim_train_generator/README.md

 ### Shortcut Setup
 It's possible to run this application from a desktop shortcut using PowerShell (Windows only).

 To create a shortcut, right-click this StimShortcut.ps1 file using the Windows file explorer, then select More Options> Send to > Desktop (create shortcut).

 ![Create a shortcut](assets/create_shortcut.gif)

 Next, right click the newly created shortcut and select Properties.
 In the Target box under the Shortcut tab, paste the following:
 ```
 powershell.exe -ExecutionPolicy Bypass -WindowStyle Hidden -File <path_to_stim_train_generator>\RunAsAdmin.ps1
 ```
-Finally, Click Apply, then click OK
+Finally, Click Apply, then click OK.

 ![Set shortcut taget to PowerShell script](assets/shortcut_target.gif)

 ## User Guide